flowdev/comb/error_handling.md

 ##### error:
 Help finding the `NoWayBack` to switch over to `mode=handle`. \
 It's the last one of the first successful sub-parser.
+We know the right sub-parser from the cache and only call it if it failed.

 ##### handle:
-Call sub-parsers until error is found again.
+Call sub-parsers until error is found again. \
+We know the right sub-parser from the cache and only call it if it failed.

 ##### record:
 If `mode==record` at start then switch to `mode=collect` to find guaranteed